-DMTCP (Distributed MultiThreaded checkpointing) is a checkpointing tool that lets you checkpoint without the need to change your code.
-It Works with most Linux applications such as Python, Matlab, R, GUI, MPI etc. The program runs in the background of your program, without significant performance loss, and saves the process states into checkpoint files.
+DMTCP (Distributed MultiThreaded checkpointing) is a tool checkpoints without changing code.
+It works with most Linux applications such as Python, Matlab, R, GUI, and MPI.

+The program runs in the background of your program, without significant performance loss, and saves the process states into checkpoint files.
 DMTCP is available on the cluster